 Grantees will not be required to submit a report.
 The application will include all information necessary to understand the grantee's use of grant funds.
 Grantees may be invited to submit a post-grant survey to help Dance/NYC learn about their experience with the application process.

 Complete applications, including supplementary materials, must be submitted online by Wednesday, May 4, 2022, 6:00 p.m.
-EST., though it may close sooner if more than 1500 applications are received prior to this date.
-Incomplete applications, hard copy submissions, and applications received after the April 20 deadline will not be considered.
+EST. Incomplete applications, hard copy submissions, and applications received after the May 4 deadline will not be considered.

 Timeline